 - Elevating the foot when resting, especially if the pain is severe or there is swelling around the injured part of the tendon.

-For more chronic Achilles tendinopathy:
+Chronic Achilles tendinopathy:

 - Modifying activity is essential to some degree.
 You may have to rest for some time.
 If the tendon continues to suffer repeated stresses due to intensive activity then the problem is likely to persist.